LearnLib/learnlib/README.md

 ## Build Instructions

 For simply using LearnLib, you may use the Maven artifacts which are available in the [Maven Central repository][maven-central].
 It is also possible to download a bundled [distribution artifact][maven-central-distr], if you want to use LearnLib without Maven support.
-Note that LearnLib requires Java 8.
+Note, that LearnLib requires Java 8.

 #### Building development versions